 McNeil had a go himself not long after when, again, he found himself in space on the edge of the box.
 His low drive looked destined for the bottom corner but for a slight nick from a Bees defender, which deflected it inches wide of the post.

-Yoane Wissa had his first sniff at goal 10 minutes before half-time, when Mikkel Damsgaard found space in between the lines just inside the Everton half, before threading a brilliant pass through to the centre-forward.
+Yoane Wissa had his first sniff at goal 10 minutes before half-time, when Mikkel Damsgaard found space between the lines just inside the Everton half, before threading a brilliant pass through to the centre-forward.
 One-on-one with Jordan Pickford, Wissa aimed towards the bottom corner, but his effort was turned around the post by the foot of the England international.

 With the end of the first period looming, a cross into the box was flicked on by Pinnock across the box and into a dangerous area.
 Nørgaard and Wissa both attacked it, with neither making contact.